Srilekha-09/Selenium_automatic_train_booking_testing/README.md

 Prerequisites:

-Java Development Kit (JDK) installed
+1.Java Development Kit (JDK) installed

-Selenium WebDriver library for Java
+2.Selenium WebDriver library for Java

-Chrome WebDriver (or another WebDriver compatible with your browser) An Integrated Development Environment (IDE) like Eclipse or IntelliJ IDEA
+3.Chrome WebDriver (or another WebDriver compatible with your browser)

+4.An Integrated Development Environment (IDE) like Eclipse or IntelliJ IDEA